Blunt trauma: Blunt cardiac trauma

+Evaluation and diagnosis

 In most settings, the initial evaluation and stabilization of traumatic injury follows the same general principles of identifying and treating immediately life-threatening injuries.
 In the US, the American College of Surgeons publishes the Advanced Trauma Life Support guidelines, which provide a step-by-step approach to the initial assessment, stabilization, diagnostic reasoning, and treatment of traumatic injuries that codifies this general principle.
 The assessment typically begins by ensuring that the subject's airway is open and competent, that breathing is unlabored, and that circulation—i.e. pulses that can be felt—is present.
 This is sometimes described as the "A, B, C's"—Airway, Breathing, and Circulation—and is the first step in any resuscitation or triage.
-Then, the history of the accident or injury is amplified with any medical, dietary (timing of last oral intake) and history, from whatever sources such as family, friends, previous treating physicians that might be available.
+Then, the history of the accident or injury is amplified with any medical, dietary (timing of last oral intake) and history, from whatever sources that might be available such as family, friends, and previous treating physicians.
 This method is sometimes given the mnemonic "SAMPLE".
 The amount of time spent on diagnosis should be minimized and expedited by a combination of clinical assessment and appropriate use of technology, such as diagnostic peritoneal lavage (DPL), or bedside ultrasound examination (FAST) before proceeding to laparotomy if required.
-If time and the patient's stability permits, CT examination may be carried out if available.
+If time and the patient's stability permit, a CT examination may be carried out if available.
 Its advantages include superior definition of the injury, leading to grading of the injury and sometimes the confidence to avoid or postpone surgery.
 Its disadvantages include the time taken to acquire images, although this gets shorter with each generation of scanners, and the removal of the patient from the immediate view of the emergency or surgical staff.
 Many providers use the aid of an algorithm such as the ATLS guidelines to determine which images to obtain following the initial assessment.
 These algorithms take into account the mechanism of injury, physical examination, and patient's vital signs to determine whether patients should have imaging or proceed directly to surgery.

-Recently, criteria have been defined that might allow patients with blunt abdominal trauma to be discharged safely without further evaluation.
+In 2011, criteria were defined that might allow patients with blunt abdominal trauma to be discharged safely without further evaluation.
 The characteristics of such patients include: